TSS transported stock statement

 What is a Transport Stock Statement?

-The Transported Stock Statement (TSS) is a document used when transporting livestock and helps with traceability.
-When a TSS is needed, and what information must be included in a TSS, is explained in Part 9 of the Local Land Services Act 2013 (the LLS Act) and Part 8 of the Local Land Services Regulation 2014.
+A Transported Stock Statement (TSS) is a document used when transporting certain stock by road, rail, water or air transport in NSW.
+The information in the TSS helps with the traceability of those stock.
+When a TSS must be used and the information which must be included is explained in Part 9 of the Local Land Services Act 2013 (the LLS Act) and Part 8 of the Local Land Services Regulation 2014.

-The TSS was the precursor to the National Vendor Declaration and Waybill (NVD).
-An NVD includes additional information relating to food safety and market access of the livestock being sold or moved.
+The most commonly used TSS is the LPA NVD, which includes additional information relating to food safety and market access of the stock being sold or moved.

 When do I have to use a TSS?